atao60/java2xtend/README.md

 Requirements
 -----

-This project used the version 2.9.0.beta3 of *Xtend*.
+This project uses the version 2.9.0.beta3 of *Xtend*.

 It requires: